 I've been publishing zines—which are self-published, usually handmade booklets—since 2004.
 My longest-running zine, The La-La Theory, is about language and linguistics from a quirky, personal and very armchair perspective.
-Some of my zines are archived in university and public libraries, including Barnard College, the Zine Archive & Publishing Project in Seattle, the Browne Popular Culture Library at Bowling Green State University, the London College of Communication Library, and elsewhere.
+Some of my zines are archived in university and public libraries, including Barnard College, the Zine Archive & Publishing Project in Seattle, the Browne Popular Culture Library at Bowling Green State University, and the London College of Communication Library.
 They have also been exhibited in galleries and museums, including Space 538 in Portland, Maine; Kunstraum Walcheturm in Zürich; the National Gallery of Australia; the Everhart Museum of Natural History, Science, and Art in Scranton; the traveling kiosk Le Bouquiniste; and the Baltimore Museum of Art.

 A Perpetual Calendar of Fortunes for You